osallans/phone-validation-client/README.md

     - Services for both API & Utilities (HTTP Requests , Error Handlers..etc.)
 ## Development server

-Run `yarn` for installing all packages.
+Run `yarn` for adding needed packages.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.